cosmicexplorer/ceed/AST.md

     - expr: `RealExpression`

 #### SometimesExpression
-Things that are expressions, but only in the beginning of parts of if/while/for blocks.
+Things that are expressions, but only in the beginning of parts of if/while/for/switch blocks.
 For compound variable assignments (`int a = 3, b = 2`), let's just make them into a list of variable assignments.
 I'm pretty sure that's allowed.

 - LocalVariable
     - type: `TypeRef`
     - name: `UniqueName`
     - ?value: `RealExpression`
         - not necessary; memory always allocated either way (modulo optimizations)
-    - specifiers: list<`SomeString`>
     - used for function arguments
     - this is also an expression, and also a statement!

 ### ControlStatement
 - ReturnStatement